 In the second part of this tutorial, we’ll also talk about how to make the mask follow the object’s movements.

-Please note that while VSDC is a free video editor, masking is included to the Pro package available for $19,99 per year.
-If you just need to quickly blur a face in a video, however, you can do it for free following this instruction.
+Please note that while VSDC is a free video editor, masking is included in the Pro package available for $19,99 per year.
+If you just need to quickly blur a face in a video, however, you can do it for free following our instructions.

 Once you’ve added a video to the scene, go to the Video Effects tab, select Filters and choose “Pixelize”.
-Your entire scene will get pixelated, so don’t get confused.
+Your entire scene will get pixelated, but don’t get confused - it’s a part of the process.
 Use the Properties window on the right to adjust the pixelation level and set up the intensiveness of the mask.

 To do that, apply an Inverted Mask: